leangjia/blender_docs/trunk/blender_docs/manual/addons/object/carver.rst

    To change the tool.

    Rectangle
-      The *Rectangle* tool, Click, move and then click again to confirm the operation.
+      The *Rectangle* tool.
+Click, move and then click again to confirm the operation.
    Line
       The *Line* tool to polygonal cuts.
 It also allows you to bisect one or more objects.
       Click to the start point, move to the desired end point and then press :kbd:`Spacebar` to confirm the cutting.